This quarter, we will focus on becoming more like Jesus through the intentional practice of Rule of Life.

 Our hope is that each of us will craft a tangible Rule of Life in partnership with the Holy Spirit that will help guide how we spend our days and bring transformation to our lives.

-Like the previous formation guides, this guide is broken into four parts for you to work through sequentially in community, on your own, and with your DNA group.
+Like the previous formation guides, this guide is broken into three parts for you to work through sequentially in community, on your own, and with your DNA group.
 Each part builds on the previous one and will help you think carefully and intentionally about the rhythms of life that are shaping you either more into the image of Jesus or less like Him.

 Begin with the Get Started Guide